Education & Transition

 Other Useful Resources:

 Disability Coalition on Education

-The Disability Coalition on Education (DCE) is a group of advocacy organizations, family members and others who take an active interest in the education of students with disabilities.
-DCE participates in opportunities for public comment on Department of Education (DOE) initiatives that impact students with disabilities, works collaboratively with DOE to address concerns brought to its attention, to share resources with families, and to impact change within the public education system that will benefit students with disabilities.
+The Disability Coalition on Education (DCE) is a group of advocacy organizations, family members and other stakeholders interested in the education of students with disabilities.
+DCE participates in opportunities for public comment on federal and state Department of Education (DOE) initiatives that impact students with disabilities, works collaboratively with DOE to address concerns brought to its attention, to share resources with families, and to impact change within the public education system that will benefit students with disabilities.
 Below are topics of interest to DCE:

 To learn more about special education services in Tennessee, click HERE.